 There’s a need to prevent spoilage and ensure that stock remains full all the time.

-If stock-outs occur frequently, they may lose a large number of customers, as word spreads that they are not reliable!
+If out of stocks occur frequently, they may lose a large number of customers, as word spreads that they are not reliable!
 That’s something no smart business wants.

 I hope I covered all the points about how grocery stores keep track of inventory.